jonathanstowe/Raku-Sys-Lastlog/README.md

 Currently there is no dedicated test to determine whether your platform is supported, the unit tests will simply fail horribly.

+It is known not to work on Windows, MacOS and Alpine Linux so will abort the installation without tring on those platforms.

 Assuming you have a working Rakudo installation you should be able to install this with *zef* :